kammitama5/kammitama5.github.io/_posts/2018-7-9-Monday-July-9th.md

  - I had a conversation with Matthias Felleisen today about how someone would know if they're good enough to pursue a PhD.
 As always, I've been feeling like I'm not good enough, although I'm constantly surprised by all the scholarships and grants I've been fortunate to receive along my path.
-He said that I may not want to hear this answer, as many people aren't, but "passion".
+He said that I may not want to hear this answer, as many people aren't, but "passion" is what is needed most.
 I really liked that answer.
 It was satisfying.
+He told me a story of a person who was not doing so well, but was determined, and is doing well now.
+   You can turn it around if you are willing to put in the work.
+I liked that.
    It's probably the highest rated thing (besides grit) that I have right now.
 This is not just for a PhD, but for learning Haskell in general.
  - I know that there are better people out there in terms of the skill-set or when they started, but I have the determination.